blairconrad/blairconrad.github.io/src/content/Development/2021/03-12-introducing-makeiteasy/article.rst

 :tags: MakeItEasy, FakeItEasy, testing
 :cover: {static}/images/makeiteasy-social-preview.png
+:summary:
+    Introducing a new library that enables friction-free creation of systems under test, with autowired FakeItEasy Fakes.

 Recently a `FakeItEasy <https://fakeiteasy.github.io/>`_ user came to our Gitter channel asking about easier ways to create their